-You must not drive for at least 24 hrs and only then when you feel comfortable wearing a seatbelt and can perform an emergency stop without any abdominal discomfort.
+You must not drive for at least 24 hrs and only then when you feel comfortable wearing a seatbelt and can perform an emergency stop without any abdominal discomfort (6 weeks for laparotomy).
 Please contact your insurance company for confirmation.